syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 ### Displaying summary columns along with title

-You can display summary information along with title by setting [GridSummaryRow.ShowSummaryInRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) to `false` and setting the `GridSummaryRow.TitleColumnCount` for how many columns should be shows title and other defined columns  shows columns summary.
+You can display summary information along with title by setting [GridSummaryRow.ShowSummaryInRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) to `false` and setting the `GridSummaryRow.TitleColumnCount` for how many columns should be shows title and other defined columns shows summary columns.

 Refer [Defining summary for column](#defining-summary-for-column) section to know more about how to defining summary columns.

 You have to define [GridSummaryRow.Title](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) based on [GridSummaryColumn.Name](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryColumn~Name.html) property to format summary columns values in defined title columns.

-You have to setting the `GridSummaryRow.TitleColumnCount` to how many columns should be display the title and other defined column shows the summary for defining summary columns.

 Refer [Formatting Summary](#formatting-summary) section to know more about how to format summary.